-The refiner melts and assays the dental scrap, determining its precious metals value.
+The refiner melts and assays the dental scrap, determining its precious metal value.
 Then the refiner will send payment via a check in the mail, with the payout based on the dental scrap’s market value based on the day it was processed.

 What Dental Scrap Should You Send?

-The value of dental scrap is based on its weight and how much precious metals it contains.
+The value of dental scrap is based on its weight and how much precious metal it contains.
 All dental scrap are alloys, which are divided into categories based on the level of precious metal content.
 It’s impossible to know how much gold, silver, platinum, or palladium your scrap contains just by looking at it.